Juliaan Lampens – Research, publications, exhibitions and projects

 From February 27 to April 4, 2009

 This exhibition was the first exhibition — i.e. since the 1991 retrospective Juliaan Lampens 1951-1990 in the Singel — to focus on some of Lampens’ most important works.
 The exhibition introduced an insight of the formal and cultural aspects of Lampens’ architecture through architectural drawings, floor plans, models and photographs made by Jan Kempenaers.
-The exhibition architecture was designed by the architect Sara Noel Costa de Araujo and a serie of new photographs was made by photographer Jan Kempenaers.
+The exhibition architecture was designed by the architect Sara Noel Costa de Araujo and a series of new photographs was made by photographer Jan Kempenaers.
 The photographs and exhibits present a personal interpretation of Lampens’ architecture.
 They emphasise the meaning and complexity of this amazing oeuvre.
 Point of departure for this exhibition were three private buildings — the architect’s own house in Eke (1960), the Vandenhaute-Kiebooms residence in Huise, and the Vanwassenhove residence in Sint-Martens-Latem (1974)—and the pilgrimage chapel of Our Lady of Kerselare in Edelare (1966).
 1960-1975 is the period when Lampens’ ideas arrived at their most extreme enactment through such features as a complete open plan without pillars or even without walls and the placing of every room seemingly conjoined with each other (kitchen, living room, bedrooms and bathroom all in one open space).

 Curated by Angelique Campens